larcki/validly/README.md

     }
 }
 ```
+Validly has three different validation modes.

+1. **Fail-Fast**: throws a ValidationFailureException when validation error occurs.
+(Example above)
+2. **Note-First**: gathers the first error of each value into a List or Notification object.
+3. **Note-All**: gathers all the errors of each value into a List or Notification object.

-Replacing throwing exceptions with notification makes sense if you want to gather all (or the first) validation errors.
-Ideal when validating domain objects.
+Fail-Fast mode is ideal when validating one input value.
+Replacing throwing exceptions with notification makes sense if you want to gather all (or the first) validation errors - ideal when validating domain objects.
 ```java
 // If you want to gather every error of each field use NoteAllValidator import static com.validly.NoteFirstValidator.*;